Salem Hospital (Oregon): Details

+Salem Hospital was certified by the Magnet Recognition Program for nurses in 2010, received recertification in July 2015, and is currently one of five Oregon hospitals with this status.

 Salem Hospital Heliport

 The Salem Hospital Heliport (FAA LID: OG37) is a private heliport located on the hospital's Patient Care Tower (Building A).

-The previous helipad was eliminated when the parking structure that it resided upon was torn down in 2006 to make way for the construction.
-During the interim period helicopters landed in the Willamette University's McCulloch Stadium located in Bush's Pasture Park south of the hospital.
+The previous helipad was eliminated when the parking structure on which it was sited was torn down in 2006 to make way for construction.
+During the interim period, helicopters landed in the Willamette University's McCulloch Stadium located in Bush's Pasture Park south of the hospital.